-The Housing Center has collected and analyzed data on all fair housing complaints filed with HUD in the six-county region from 1990 to 2015.79 The data revealed that over the 25-year period:
+The Housing Center has collected and analyzed data on all fair housing complaints filed with HUD in the six-county region from 1990 to 2016.75 The data revealed that over the 26-year period:

-- On average, 138.9 complaints were filed each year in the region; - Cases filed alleging race discrimination accounted for 33.5% of the total cases, compared to 26%
+- On average, 142.2 complaints were filed each year in the region; - Cases filed alleging race discrimination accounted for 32.3% of the total cases, compared to 26.9%

-76 According to the agreement between HUD and the OCRC, with several small exceptions, fair housing complaints from Ohio that are filed with HUD are referred to the OCRC for investigation and resolution.
-In 2005, less than one percent of cases were investigated by HUD.
+72 According to the agreement between HUD and the OCRC, with several small exceptions, fair housing complaints from Ohio that are filed with HUD are referred to the OCRC for investigation and resolution.
+In 2005, HUD investigated less than one percent of cases.
 (Email communication with Carolyn Murphy, Director of Columbus Fair Housing Center, U.S. Department of Housing and Urban Development, March 10, 2006.)
 In addition, starting in 2009, HUD also began retaining jurisdiction of cases alleging violations of the accessibility provisions for new multifamily construction and cases of third party liability.

-77 The procedures of the OCRC are set forth in ORC 4112.03-4112.06 and in the Ohio Administrative Code 4112-3-01 through 4112-3-17.
+73 The procedures of the OCRC are set forth in ORC 4112.03-4112.06 and in the Ohio Administrative Code 4112-3-01 through 4112-3-17.

-78 The Commission has the authority to demand access to records, premises, documents, evidence or possible sources of evidence, and to record testimony or statements from individuals.
+74 The Commission has the authority to demand access to records, premises, documents, evidence or possible sources of evidence, and to record testimony or statements from individuals.
 Further, the agency has the right to issue subpoenas, interrogatories, and cease and desist orders; hold public hearings; and collect monetary benefits (Ohio Revised Code 4112.04).

-79 For the purposes of this report we considered each basis raised as a complaint.
-For details of The Housing Center's methodology see Appendix C.
+75 For the purposes of this report we considered each basis raised as a complaint.
+For details of The Housing Center's methodology, see Appendix C.

-for handicap/disability, and 21.5% for familial status;

-- Complaints based on national origin accounted for 6.2% of the total, sex cases made up 5.9%, religion cases made up 1.8%, and color made up 0.95%; - More than three-quarters of the complaints (78.3%) were filed in Cuyahoga County.80
+- for handicap/disability, and 21.3% for familial status; - Complaints based on national origin accounted for 5.9% of the total, sex cases made up 6.4%, religion cases made up 1.8%, and color made up 0.91%; - More than three-quarters of the complaints (75.5%) were filed in Cuyahoga County.76